I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 Is forever enough

-I’m sitting in the crowded dining/bar car, having a cheese plate with some melon and a glass of chardonnay, fully immersed in my gustatory indulgence amid the din of others chatting around me; people boarding, people gathering up their things having reached their destination.
-A revolving door of lives in movement.
+I’m sitting in the crowded dining/bar car, having a cheese plate with some melon and a glass of chardonnay, fully immersed in my gustatory indulgence amid the din of others chatting around me; people boarding, others gathering up their things having reached their destination.
+A revolving door of lives in transition.

 We begin to trade small talk and I can see he doesn’t want to just sit quietly nodding off to the sound of the rails, he wants connection.
 He’s a garrulous one, this one, I think to myself as he tells me all about his years of being a pediatrician.
 Married with four grown kids, divorced.